tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

-## Shooting and Chase Enter Tweens
+## BT - Shooting and Chase Enter Tweens
 Duration: hh:mm:ss

 To match the **GroundEnemyFSM** we need to add last two things to our Beehave Tree.
 One of them is the **periodic shooting** and the other thing are the **tweens** that play when entering chase.